GyanGhoda/ReversiJava/README.txt

 time and do not need to be commented out.
 A square game can be created through the command line by typing in "square" as the second argument if you specified hintsoff.
 If hintsoff wasn't included, "square" must be the first argument.
 Immediately after this argument, you can specify the size length of the board as an argument.
 It must be even and above 0.
+Tested in TestSquareModel.java.

 Level 2: To implement the square-grid visual view, we created a SquareFrame class, which extends JFrame and implements ReversiVisualView.
 We also created SquarePanel, which extends JPanel and implements